 - You can go to your scheduled provider visit(s).
 You may have to pay out-of-pocket for the service; however, once reinstated your claim will be reprocessed

-You are required to report a divorce or dissolution of domestic partnership event within 60 days of the event.
-Go to https://benefits.utah.edu/health-wellness/ and click on UBenefits.
+- As the employee you will be required to report a divorce or dissolution of domestic partnership within 60 days of the event.
+Go to the Health & Wellness website and click on UBenefits.

 No. You will be assigned a new I.D.# and an I.D. card will be mailed to your home address within 7-10 business days after health coverage reinstatement.

 You have the option to look at the marketplace, which is located at www.healthcare.gov.